Now there are two ways to get help for a

 What happened?
 And NOW what should

-poisoned.
-If the poison was swallowed, breathed in, or splashed on someone’s
+poison.
+If the poison was breathed in or splashed on someone’s

 advice.
 But, be prepared:

 Click here to order phone stickers and magnets with the poison

 Click here for first aid instructions for poisoning.

 to make sense.
 If someone swallowed poison and then threw up, they shouldn’t